sdslabs/sdslabs.github.com/_posts/2013-12-16-working-sdslabs-4.md

 ---
 layout: post
 title: Working at SDSLabs (4)
-excerpt: "Divij Bindlish's experience as a lab member"
+excerpt: "Divij Bindlish's experience as a member of SDSLabs"
+author:
+  name: Divij Bindlish
+  twitter: DivijBindlish
+  bio: 2nd year, Electrical Engineering
+  image: divij.jpg
 ---

 It was a cold January evening when I received the news that I was selected in SDSLabs.
 Back then, I didn't know about the effect that phone call would have, but here we are, 11 months later and now, SDSLabs has become a central part of my identity here at IITR.
 It's in here, that I met some of the most hard working and talented people in the entire campus and it has been an absolute pleasure working with them.

 ##The Learning Experience

-After joining, I was introduced to a lot of new stuff like Git, Node, Python, Backbone.js, design patterns, Javascript, AJAX, jQuery, Angular, CSS, Stylus, LESS...
+After joining, I was introduced to a lot of new stuff like Git, Node, Python, Backbone.js, Design Patterns, Javascript, MVC, AJAX, jQuery, Angular, CSS, Stylus, LESS...
 I could go on and on.
 I started using Linux (after using windows for the past 10 years) and have since fallen in love with it.
 The point is that lab is a center for learning, you learn something new every time you are here.
 It provides a place to learn without any kind of restriction.
 The lab is open 24 hours a day so you can come and go as you please.
 Everybody is extremely helpful and will consistently point you in the right direction as to what you should learn or try next.
 You get to learn how websites that you visit daily and how the applications you use on your mobile actually work.
 Every last detail.

-Another great thing about the environment, is the geek-speak that flows about.
+Another great thing about the environment is the geek-speak that flows about.
 Just listening to all the conversations in the lab will tell you something new about an open source library, why the new application for android is really cool, why a new startup is bound to fail etc. This list is endless as well.

 ##My Work